 First, spring is a the time to roll out buds.
 And it’s really easy to nip these buds off your plants.
 In fact, you shouldn’t even need pruning tools to do it.
 Moreover, your plants will look better.
 And by taking these young stems out now, it’ll be easier for your plants to recover from the cuts.

 Nipping or rolling buds is a pretty simple concept.
 Essentially, you use your fingers to easily pinch, nip or roll out sprouts that emerge in spots where you know you don’t want a branch to form.
 This pruning technique only works on young, tender growth.
-Once the growth begins to toughen up later in spring, you’ll need your sharp pruning tools to remove these branches without ripping, tearing and damaging your plant.
+That’s because later in the season, branches toughen up.
+And once the growth gets tougher, you’ll need your sharp pruning tools to remove these branches without ripping, tearing and damaging your plant.